 Hirshhorn to Present “Manifesto: Art x Agency,” a Timely Examination of the Historical Impact of Artist Manifestos

 Exhibition Includes the Washington, D.C., Debut of Julian Rosefeldt’s Acclaimed 13-Channel Film Installation “Manifesto” and Ryan Alexiev, Jim Ricks, and Hank Willis Thomas’ Interactive “Truth Booth”

 The Hirshhorn Museum and Sculpture Garden will present “Manifesto: Art x Agency,” a group exhibition that examines the art historical impact of artist manifestos from the 20th century to present day, on view June 15–Jan.
 5, 2020.
-Organized by the Hirshhorn’s Chief Curator Stéphane Aquin, “Manifesto: Art x Agency” also marks the Washington, D.C., debut of German artist Julian Rosefeldt’s multichannel film, “Manifesto,” presented alongside a diverse selection of works from the museum’s permanent collection.
+Organized by the Hirshhorn’s Chief Curator Stéphane Aquin, “Manifesto: Art x Agency” will include German artist Julian Rosefeldt’s “Manifesto,” presented as a multichannel film installation for the first time in Washington, D.C., alongside a diverse selection of works from the museum’s permanent collection.
 Comprising more than 100 works of art and ephemera created over a hundred-year period, “Manifesto: Art x Agency” explores how artists used manifestos to engage with the political and social issues of their time and how contemporary practices still employ art as a tool in the making of history.

 “Artist manifestos have long shaped our collective understanding of art history,” said Hirshhorn Director Melissa Chiu.
 “This exhibition provides viewers with an opportunity to examine the trajectories of artistic innovation from the early 20th century through today.”